pyControl/docs/docs/user-guide/hardware.md

 The input voltage is measured with 12 bit resolution giving a number between 0 and 4095, corresponding to the voltage range 0 to 3.3V relative to the pyboard ground.

 Acquiring analog data and streaming it to the host computer uses pyboard processor and communication resources, so attempting to acquire at too high sampling rates, or from too many inputs simultaneously, will overload the board.
 The maximum achievable sample rates have not been extensively tested, though six analog inputs acquiring at 1KHz each appears to work.
-The current format for saving analog data records timestamps at ms resolution, so a maximum sample rate for individual inputs of 1KHz is recommended.

 ```python
 class Analog_input(pin, name, sampling_rate, threshold=None, rising_event=None, falling_event=None)